 As adherence to treatment and diabetic control is monitored it needs to be remembered that patients facing this challenge may well feel demoralised or depressed if outcomes are poor.

-Ensure that the patient does not feel blamed for these as this could potentially undermine their motivation to comply with all aspects of treatment.
+It is vital to ensure that the patient does not feel blamed for these as this could potentially undermine their motivation to comply with all aspects of treatment.

 Remember it is not simply enough to educate and instruct the patient on how to manage their condition.
-Support and encouragement are vital if the patient is to feel self-empowered.
+Support and encouragement are vital if the patient is to feel empowered.
 In clinic the role of the professional should be one of facilitator rather than expert.

 |Psychological Aspects of Symptoms|

-Coming to terms with a diagnosis of chronic illness is a process of adjustment and coping on an emotional and practical side.
+Coming to terms with a diagnosis of chronic illness is a process of adjustment and coping on an emotional and practical

 Identity (the label given to the illness and knowledge of its symptoms)